 Effective teachers are always on the lookout for new strategies that encourage more engagement among students.

-Incorporating new teaching strategies in the classroom is essential for many reasons.
+Incorporating the most effective learning strategies in the classroom is essential for many reasons.
 New teaching strategies can give life to old lesson plans and help stimulate interest in specific topics.
 Over time, they also ensure teachers continue to provide a memorable school learning experience.

 When crawling the web for new teaching strategies, it's easy to become overwhelmed.
-A quick Google search for "teaching strategies" returns a whopping 595,000,000 results.
+A quick Google search for "learning strategies" returns a whopping 626,000,000 results.

 Educational travel is one of the best ways to improve motivation and engagement in the classroom.

-Not only is educational travel a fun teaching strategy, but it also presents students with the opportunity to expand their tacit knowledge, gain higher-level learning and advance their problem-solving skills.
+Not only is educational travel a fun teaching strategy, but it can also expand their tacit knowledge, gain higher-level learning and advance their problem-solving skills.